-The compensation paid to named executive officers who were also directors for all services rendered in all capacities to VolitionRx, Singapore Volition and its subsidiaries for the fiscal year ended December 31, 2015 is set forth in the section entitled "Summary Compensation Table".
+The compensation paid to named executive officers who were also directors for all services rendered in all capacities to VolitionRx, Singapore Volition and its subsidiaries for the fiscal year ended December 31, 2016 is set forth in the section of the Proxy Statement titled "Summary Compensation Table" beginning on page 18.
+Effective April 1, 2017, the compensation paid to Dr. Martin Faulkes is determined by the terms of the 2017 Faulkes Employment Agreement, as described in the section of the Proxy Statement titled "Employment and Consulting Agreements" beginning on page 20.
 No employee, including any named executive officer, is paid additional compensation for services as a director.